FAQ

 Multiple Myeloma

-Start managing your diet from stage 3 chronic kidney disease, based your blood tests.
+Start managing your diet from stage 3 chronic kidney disease, based on your blood test results.
 Your doctor can give you personalized advice.
-You39;ll likely need to limit sodium and protein, and if you have high potassium and phosphate levels, you39;ll need to avoid foods high in those nutrients.
+You'll likely need to limit sodium and protein, and if you have high potassium and phosphate levels, you'll need to avoid foods high in those nutrients.

 -